Paying Your First Employee

 Different from a performance-based commission, bonuses are awarded more frequently as an annual, seasonal, or occasional event.
 Bonuses are taxed at a rate of 22%.

 Understanding Payroll Taxes

 Employer Taxes: Employers are responsible for withholding FICA, which is calculated as follows:

-Many employers may want a timekeeping system that manages time worked, vacation time, accruals and other critical employee data.
-This is most crucial for hourly employees, but often helps for salaried employees as well.
+Many employers may want a timekeeping system that manages time worked, vacation time, accruals, and other critical employee data.
+This is most crucial for hourly employees but often helps salaried employees as well.

 When you begin tracking time for hourly employees, it is important to ensure you are paying them fairly and remaining compliant.
-Things like ensuring they have a minimum 30 minute meal break after 6 hours worked, that their hours are being rounded fairly, and that overtime is properly managed and paid are all essential components of an hourly employee.
+Things like ensuring they have a minimum 30-minute meal break after 6 hours worked, that their hours are being rounded fairly and that overtime is properly managed and paid are all essential components of an hourly employee.
 While non-essential, you may also want to offer paid benefits, such as vacation time and holidays.
-Whether essential or not, managing these aspects of hourly employees can tricky and time consuming.
+Whether essential or not, managing these aspects of hourly employees can be tricky and time-consuming.